sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 * screen -ls                   # list all your sessions
 * screen -r <session_id>       # reconnect to a session
-* CTRL+A, CTRL+D               # pressing these two key bindnings will detach you from the current screen session
+* CTRL+A, CTRL+D               # pressing these two key bindings will detach you from the current screen session
 * CTRL+D                       # CTRL+D without CTRL+A first will terminate the session instead
 * man screen                   # manual for screen - explaining every option

 #### Make a specific command uninterruptable
-When a terminal is shut down, a so called hangup signal is sent to any process running in that terminal telling it to quit.
+When a terminal is shut down, a so called hang-up signal is sent to any process running in that terminal telling it to quit.
 There is a way you can make your process ignore that specific signal with `nohup`.
-It is very simple to use, you add `nohup` before your command as such:
+It is very simple to use; you add `nohup` before your command as such:

 ```
 bwa mem -t 10 -p inputreference.fa inputfasta.fastq > outputfile.sam &               #if this is your command
 nohup bwa mem -t 10 -p inputreference.fa inputfasta.fastq > outputfile.sam &         #do this instead
-nohup nice bwa mem -t 10 -p inputreference.fa inputfasta.fastq > outputfile.sam &    #its a good idea to add a nice value as well
+nohup nice bwa mem -t 10 -p inputreference.fa inputfasta.fastq > outputfile.sam &    #it's a good idea to add a nice value as well
 ```

-An ampersand, &, at the end of a command will send it to the background, however this is not enough as it will still be sent the hangup signal when the terminal is closed.
+An ampersand, &, at the end of a command will send it to the background, however this is not enough as it will still be sent the hang-up signal when the terminal is closed.

-The last example includes the `nice` command as well. `nice` tells the computer that your process should be run with a lower priority, a good idea if you are leaving your process unattended!
+The last example includes the [`nice`](http://linux.die.net/man/1/nice) command as well. `nice` tells the computer that your process should be run with a lower priority, a good idea if you are leaving your process unattended!
 This does not mean it will take any longer than normal as long as there is available CPUs on the machine.

 Keep in mind that nohup will redirect the output if it is a set to a terminal - use `man nohup` for more information. `nohup` does not prevent other signals and will not make your process unkillable!